- Eamon McGoldrick, Chief Executive, National Federation of ALMOs

 - Yvonne Davies, Managing Director, Scrutiny & Empowerment Partners Limited

-- The Government's Social Housing Green Paper and potential changes resulting from a Decent Homes Standard regulatory review
+- The Government's Social Housing Green Paper and the forthcoming Action Plan for implementation

 - The characteristics of good resident engagement